0xPolygon/kurtosis-cdk/docs/how-to/deploy-sepolia-l1.md

 # Deploy Kurtosis CDK with Sepolia as L1

-Deploying to Sepolia will require the L1 related parameters to be changed.
+Deploying to Sepolia requires changing the L1-related parameters.

 ## params.yml
 Change `deploy_l1` to `false`.